madilraza/ERC20-Token-on-Polygon-/README.md

 # ERC20-Token-on-Polygon-
 Create your ERC20 Standard Token  Easily deploy Smart Contract for a Standard, Capped, Mintable, Burnable, Payable ERC20 Token on Ethereum, Polygon, Binance Smart Chain Networks.
 No login.
 No setup.
 No coding required.

+# Guide: How to Create a Polygon Token in 5 Steps
 <p align="left"> <img src="https://pbs.twimg.com/media/FHnzKi8X0AM6cFH?format=jpg&name=small" alt="madilraza" /> </p>

+## How to Create a Polygon Token in 5 Steps

+Now that we have a node, changed our MetaMask network, and have some MATIC, we can move on to the main topic of this article.
+Creating a Polygon token is easy, and we can do so through the following five steps: 1) create a Remix file, 2) acquire a template from OpenZeppelin, 3) develop the contract, 4) compile the contract, and finally, 5) deploy the token.

+# 1. Create a New Remix File

+The first step of the process is to launch Remix by clicking the following link: remix.ethereum.org.
+Remix is an IDE or integrated development environment for Ethereum development.
+The IDE is great for developing smart contracts and provides functionalities for developing, compiling, and deploying Solidity-based contracts.
+On initial launch, Remix will already have a default workspace set up.
+This workspace will contain a few folders for contracts, scripts, and tests.
+If we open the contracts folder, we’ll see already developed smart contracts that we can inspect to overview how a contract might look.
+However, for this example, we are simply going to right-click the contracts folder and hit ”New File”.
+This will create a completely new contract that we can name whatever we want.
+As we are creating a token, we’ll name this file ”Token.sol”.
+The ”.sol” is important as this specifies that the contract will be written using the Solidity programming language.

 Choose from these Token types for your needs.